MiMillieuh/Fedora-Minimal-Desktop/README.md

 # Fedora-Minimal-Desktop
-A script that automatically install a basic gnome dekstop with only nessecary things
+A script that automatically install a basic gnome dekstop with only necessary things

 # What's in ?
 Fedora base, Gnome-Shell, GDM, Firefox, Nautilus, Gnome-Terminal, Gnome-Software, some base font